manuel-mariani/oop/README.md

 - If a value contains spaces, it has to be delimited by quotation marks.
 - The dot operator can access any depth of nested fields.
 - The filter expression can contain curly brackets (like in a JSON format), but it's not necessary.
 - The comparison operators work on strings too.
-If the comparator is a $gte or a $lte, it functions like an equal; if its a $lt or a $gt it functions like a not equal.
+If the comparator is $gte or $lt it functions respectively as an equal or not equal, if it's $lte or $gt always true or false.
 #### Filter expression examples
 1. `country = Italy` or `country : Italy`
 Filter trend by the location's country